wecatch/app-turbo/docs/tutorial/index.md

 [app-server](app-server) is a web app, not python package.
 Turbo application can have one or many app-server, each with different name.

-[helpers](helpers) is model sechema instance, responsible for business logic.
+[helpers](helpers) is model instance, responsible for business logic.

 `db` is support for mongodb connections